Freedom Development Kits

 A Max Expansion uCube3 PCIe switch can be added to the system to extend the number of PCIe slots from 1 to 5, supporting additional PCIe development.

-The Arty FPGA Dev Kit is an extremely economical ($99) way to jump start your development on RISC-V. When configured as the Freedom E300, you’ll be able to prototype with SiFive’s E31 Coreplex and debug C and/or RISC-V assembly programs.
+The Arty FPGA Dev Kit is an extremely economical ($99) way to jump start your development on RISC-V. When configured as the open-sourced Freedom E310, you’ll be able to prototype with SiFive’s E31 Coreplex and debug C and/or RISC-V assembly programs.

 The Olimex ARM-USB-TINY-H is a hardware JTAG debugger.
 The Freedom E300 Arty FPGA Dev Kit has a standard JTAG debugging interface, and the tools included with the Freedom E SDK have been tested using the Olimex ARM-USB-TINY-H.